-You are here

 - must meet minimum Graduate School registration requirements:

-- eight credit hours during each semester a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four
+- take eight credit hours during each semester when a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four

-- four credit hours during each semester a 25 percent appointment is held, except during the summer term, when the minimum is two
+- take four credit hours during each semester a 25 percent appointment is held, except during the summer term, when the minimum is two

-- for doctoral students who have passed the candidacy examination, three credit hours each semester or term a 50 percent GA appointment is held.
-Students who were admitted to the Graduate School Autumn Quarter 2008 and after are required to be continuously enrolled after passing the candidacy examination (
+- for doctoral students who have achieved candidacy status, take three credit hours each semester or term when a 50 percent GA appointment is held.
+Students are required to be continuously enrolled after passing the candidacy examination (Section 7.7)

 - must be in good standing in the Graduate School when the appointment or reappointment becomes effective

 - must maintain reasonable progress toward a graduate degree.
 It is the responsibility of each Graduate Studies Committee to determine what constitutes reasonable progress in its degree programs.

 - must certify proficiency in spoken English before assuming GTA duties involving direct student contact (applies only to international and permanent resident non-English speaking graduate students)

 - must satisfy other requirements published by the Graduate Studies Committee or appointing unit